-The Gateway is the 'hub' of a Geneos installation.
-It sits between the two other major Geneos components - Netprobes and Active Console 2.
+The Gateway is the 'core' of a Geneos installation.
+It sits between the two other major Geneos components - Netprobes and Active Console.

 Gateways can be connected to multiple Active Consoles, the GUI that provides you with a control and monitoring interface for your Gateways.
-See Active Console 2 (AC2) - User Guide for more information about the Active Console 2.
+See Active Console Documentation Home for more information about Active Console.

 For information on how to install a Gateway, see Gateway Installation Guide.